Crooked Creek Steelhead Fishing: Pennsylvania State

 Lure Fishing on Crooked Creek

-Using a lure such as a spinner or spoon is a great fishing method on Crooked Creek.
-Just make sure you are taking note of the conditions of the water and adjusting your lure (color, size) accordingly to maximise your chance of a bite.
+Using a lure such as a spinner or a spoon is a great fishing method on Crooked Creek.
+Just make sure you are taking note of the conditions of the water and adjusting your lure (color, size) accordingly to maximize your chance of a bite.

-The spinner is one of the best steelhead lures to use, it can move fast and cover water quickly.
-This makes this type of lure perfect for searching through Crooked Creek for steelhead
+The spinner is one of the best steelhead lures to use.
+It can move fast and cover water quickly.
+This makes this lure perfect for searching through Crooked Creek for steelhead

-If you are wanting to fish on Crooked Creek during cooler fall days or into the winter, a jig is perfect for the colder water.
+If you want to fish on Crooked Creek during cooler fall days or into the winter, a jig is perfect for the colder water.

 Jigs are good for holding steelheads that are laying low in the dropping temperature.

-Aside from making sure you do not fish in the designated nursery area or impose on posted property, you more than likely will also require a fishing licence.
+Aside from ensuring you do not fish in the designated nursery area or impose on posted property, you will likely require a fishing licence.

-As required by the state of Pennsylvania, anyone over the age of 16 must have a valid fishing license.
-Prices vary depending on the type of license, you can see the price list and how to buy here Buy a Pennsylvania Fishing License (fishandboat.com)
+As required by the state of Pennsylvania, anyone over 16 must have a valid fishing license.
+Prices vary depending on the type of license.
+You can see the price list and how to buy here: Buy a Pennsylvania Fishing License (fishandboat.com)

-The mouth is a good spot for Crooked Creek Steelhead Fishing but due to the bushy overgrowth that surrounds the creek it can be tricky to get to.
+The mouth is a good spot for fishing fresh run or staging steelhead, but the bushy overgrowth surrounding the creek can be tricky to get to.
 You should expect to walk about a mile into the stream from parking your car, following the lakeshore and onto the beach to get to the mouth.

-You must again be aware of the nursery waters which are completely off limits to anglers, although once you pass this area and up to Happy Valley Road there are ample fishing spots and has a good flow rate.
+You must again be aware of the nursery waters, which are completely off-limits to anglers, although once you pass this area and up to Happy Valley Road, there are ample fishing spots and a good flow rate.
 Another thing you must be aware of while you hike to the creek is posted property, which Crooked Creek does have.

-There is a variety of up to date information for Crooked Creek provided in the following fishing reports.
+A variety of up-to-date information for Crooked Creek is provided in the following fishing reports.

 Tight Lines,